Jotasiete7/TortaApp-V2/docs/USER_MANUAL.md

 | `ql>X` | `ql>90` | Quality greater than X |
 | `price<X` | `price<50` | Price less than X copper |
 | `qty>X` | `qty>10` | Quantity greater than X |

+### Canonical Identity System
+Search now understands that **"Impure Iron Lump"** is the same item as **"Iron Lump"**.
+It automatically groups these items to show you accurate price history without clutter.

 ---